User manual optimise:ms

 Enter the interruption start date, uncheck 'The interruption is ongoing' to enter the interruption end date, if known, and record the Reason for the Interruption from the drop-down menu.

 If the interruption is related to an adverse event, the next section for Adverse Events should be clicked open.
 A drop-down list of adverse events defined by the Medical Dictional for Regulatory Activities (MedDRA, see https://www.meddra.org) is available.
-Note, however, that as MedDRA coding is subject to license, the full tree is not available on this openly downloadable version of OPTIMISE MS (lower level terms are not available).
+Note, however, that as MedDRA coding is subject to license, the full tree is not available on this openly downloadable version of Optimise MS (lower level terms are not available). ).
+If you have a license ans which to use it, please go to the Manage MedDRA codings section of this manual which will guide you through the upload process.
 Click on the arrows next to each grouping term in the list to follow the expanding tree of terms and identify the specific adverse event.
 Click on the term to store it in the MedDRA field.
 Any term at any level may be added as MedDRA- in the example below, clicking on 'Anaemias nonhaemolytic and marrow depression' would add this term as MedDRA while clicking on the arrows and then on 'Anaemia folate deficiency' would add the latter as the MedDRA.

 Complete the form and click on Submit to add the interruption details.
 Click the Cancel button or on to exit the interruptions section and return to the Patient Overview.